What is Lou Gehrig’s disease?

 - Tight and stiff muscles (spasticity).

-- Muscle weakness affecting an arm, a leg, neck or diaphragm.
+- Muscle weakness affects an arm, leg, neck or diaphragm.

 - Slurred and nasal speech.